 But above all, be flexible.
-The beauty of a wedding timeline is that you’ll be able to do just that.
+And a wedding timeline gives you the capacity to achieve just that without much stress.
 If it rains and you desperately want portraits done outside, your photographer can work with your other suppliers to figure out the logistics of making that happen.
-We’ll be in the background checking weather forecasts, coordinating to shift the cake cutting up by 15 minutes and pushing back the first dance by a few more, etc.
+We’ll be in the background checking weather forecasts, coordinating to shift the cake cutting up by 15 minutes, pushing back the first dance by a few more, etc.

 If you found this blog post useful on how to create a wedding a timeline, you have to check out my top tips wedding blog post as it serves as a perfect companion to this.
 It’s really, really good – like really good!

 And if you haven’t yet booked a photographer, but are thinking you’d really love someone by your side other than your other half who is funny, caring and has your back the entire day (and can also create wonderful photographs, send me an email so we can start dreaming about your perfect day together).
 For couples that book with me, I take all your key elements and create the timeline for you from a straightforward questionnaire – taking care of a lot of the logistics for you.

 I hope planning your dream wedding is a really fun, enjoyable experience.
 And if you want more tips and inspiration, make sure you check out places like the WeddingWire’s top tips page as well as the planning resource page on my website.